ElementalPlay/Elemental-Play/README.md

 🏺 "Elemental_Play" Folder Has All Code For Elemental Play Website Inside.

 ✔️ Signup For Github To Interact, Upload, Comment etc..
 With Project

+🛎️ Remember Upload Files & Folders Ya Gotta Be SIGNED IN 1st, Go To "Add file" In Folder

 📸 Any Images You Have For Your Project Please Upload Them In "images" Folder.
+👉🏽 1️: Add images go to "Add File" tab,  Viola'
+👉🏽 2️: *please label files especially if its just random numbers lol*

-✏️ Text You Want In Certain Areas U Can Say In Comments,
+✏️ Literature You Want In Certain Areas U Can Say In Comments,
-    1️: What You'd Like Written & Where
+    1️: What You'd Like Written & Where etc..
     2️: Below Is Page Directory
     3️: Just Go To The Github Repo, And Comment In Comment Section